 In computer-based testing, they found the solution to all of these challenges, as well as some convenient savings.

-For more details on how and why the University of Rhode Island’s pharmacy program switched to computer-based testing, you can view this webinar to hear about it directly from those involved.
+View this case study for more details on how and why the University of Rhode Island’s pharmacy program switched to computer-based testing.